ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/iceberg.md

 **Engine arguments**

-Description of the arguments coincides with decription of arguments in engines `S3`, `AzureBlobStorage` and `File` correspondingly.
+Description of the arguments coincides with description of arguments in engines `S3`, `AzureBlobStorage` and `File` correspondingly.
 `format` stands for the format of data files in the Iceberg table.

 Engine parameters can be specified using [Named Collections](../../../operations/named-collections.md)